jiaxi98/blog/code/les_turbulence_models.md

 Moreover, the `correct` function of Smagorinsky class first call the `correct` function of LESeddyViscosity class.

 ## LESeddyViscosity
-The LESeddyViscosity class is derived from the eddyViscosity class.
+This class is defined under the directory: src/TurbulenceModels/turbulenceModels/LES/LESeddyViscosity.
+It is derived from the eddyViscosity class.
 ```cpp
 template<class BasicTurbulenceModel>
 class LESeddyViscosity